SFU-CMPT-201/a1-pub/README.md

 ## Task 1

-In this task, use `nvim` to write a `main()` function inside a file named `main.c`.
-The `main()` function should invoke every single function in the `lib.c` file and exit with a success exit code (`0`).
-To compile the code, you can enter `clang -o main main.c lib.c` which will generate an executable named `main`.
-There is an executable named `grader` that you can run and check your score (`./grader`).
-As the above linked article describes, your workflow is that "you are *always* in normal mode, and only enter insert mode for *short bursts* of typing text, after which you press <Esc> to go to normal mode."
+In this task, use `nvim` to follow a tutorial.
+First, make sure you are in the directory for this assignment (`a1`).
+Start `nvim`.
+You do not need to open any file.
+After that, enter `:Tutor`, which will start a built-in tutorial.
+Finish the tutorial and save the content (including your modifications) to a new file named `tutor` (if you finish the tutorial, you will know how to save the content that you are editing to a new file).
+Remember, as the above linked article describes, your workflow is that "you are *always* in normal mode, and only enter insert mode for *short bursts* of typing text, after which you press <Esc> to go to normal mode."

-After you're done, use `git` to push your `main.c` to your remote GitHub Classroom repo.
+After you're done, use `git` to push your `tutor` file to your remote GitHub Classroom repo.

-## Task 2